benedekrozemberczki/DANMF/README.md

 #### Model options

 ```
-  --pre-training-method   STR         Structure of the feature matrix.
-Default is `sparse`.
+  --pre-training-method   STR         Layer pre-training method.
+Default is `shallow`.
-  --iterations            INT         Number of embeding dimensions.
+  --iterations            INT         Number of epochs.
 Default is 48.
-  --pre-iterations        INT         Order of adjacency matrix powers.
+  --pre-iterations        INT         Layer-wise epochs.
 Default is 1.
-  --seed                  INT         Number of power interations.
+  --seed                  INT         Random seed value.
 Default is 10.
-  --lamb                  INT         Number of CDC interations.
+  --lamb                  FLOAT       Regularization parameter.
 Default is 5.
-  --layers                FLOAT       Regularization parameter.
-Default is 0.7.
+  --layers                LST         Layer sizes in autoencoder model.
+Have to be set manually.
-  --calculate-loss        FLOAT       Weisfeiler-Lehman mixing parameter.
-Default is 0.1.
+  --calculate-loss        BOOL        Loss calculation for the model.
+Default is False.
 ```

 ### Examples

 The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.
+The layer sizes are always set manually.

-Creating a BANE embedding of the default dataset with the default hyperparameter settings.
+Creating a DANMF embedding of the default dataset with a 128-64-32-16 architecture.
 Saving the embedding at the default path.
 ```
 python src/main.py --layers 128 64 32 16
 ```
-Creating a BANE embedding of the default dataset with 128 dimensions and approximation order 1.
+Creating a BANE embedding of the default dataset with a 32-8 architecture and calculationg the loss.
 ```
 python src/main.py --layers 32 8 --calculate-loss
 ```
-Creating a BANE embedding of the default dataset with asymmetric mixing.
+Creating a single layer DANMF embedding with 32 factors.
 ```
 python src/main.py --layers 32
 ```
-Creating an embedding of an other dense structured dataset the `Wikipedia Giraffes`.
-Saving the output in a custom folder.
+Creating an embedding with some custom cluster number in the bottleneck layer.
 ```
 python src/main.py --layers 128 64 7
 ```
-Creating an embedding of an other dense structured dataset the `Wikipedia Giraffes`.
-Saving the output in a custom folder.
+Creating an embedding of the default dataset with a 32-8 architecture and sklearn layer pre-training.
 ```
 python src/main.py --layers 32 4 --pre-training-method sklearn
 ```
-Creating an embedding of an other dense structured dataset the `Wikipedia Giraffes`.
+Creating an embedding of another dataset the `Wikipedia Chameleons`.
 Saving the output in a custom folder.
 ```
 python src/main.py --layers 32 8 --edge-path input/chameleon_edges.csv --output-path output/chameleon_danmf.csv --membership-path output/chameleon_membership.json
 ```